 Two-time Emmy winner and Super Bowl Champion Michael Strahan currently co-hosts ABC’s “Good Morning America.”
 Strahan also hosts the top-rated primetime game show favorite “$100,000 Pyramid” on ABC, produced by SMAC Entertainment in association with Sony Pictures Television, which is in it’s fifth season.
 During the NFL football season, he serves as an analyst of “Fox NFL Sunday,” for which he received a 2019 Sports Emmy Award nomination for ‘Outstanding Sports Personality – Studio Analyst’ and a 2020 Sports Emmy Award nomination for ‘Outstanding Studio Show – Weekly’.
 Strahan also headlines the Thursday Night Football Pregame Show, which received a 2020 Sports Emmy Award nomination for ‘Outstanding Studio Show – Weekly,’ alongside fellow Pro Football Hall of Famers Tony Gonzalez, Terry Bradshaw and Howie Long.
-The Thursday Night Football Pregame Show airs on the FOX Broadcast network and NFL Network, taking viewers up to kickoff.
+The Thursday Night Football Pregame Show airs on the FOX Broadcast Network and NFL Network, taking viewers up to kickoff.
 Additionally, Strahan received a 2020 Sports Emmy Award nomination for ‘Outstanding Sports Personality – Studio Analyst’ for NFL on FOX.